NREL/reV-tutorial/tutorial_13_rev_in_cloud/README.md

 You should be good to go!
 The line in the generation config file makes reV run the start_hsds.sh script before running the reV job.
 The script will install docker and make sure one HSDS server is running per EC2 instance.

+> NOTE: Each module that requires access to the resource data will need the `start_hsds.sh` script in it's configuration file.
+The `supply-curve-aggregation` module only needs to access resource data once to build and write a  resource-to-exclusion grid mapping dataset to the exclusions file (the "techmap").
+This step should happen on the fly if the HSDS server if running properly, but it might fail if there's a connection issue.
+In that case, check the techmap in the exclusion file to make sure it was written correctly.
+Sometimes the techmap step will appear to succeed, but actually fail to write any values to the data array (i.e., you'll see all -1s).
+In this case, try deleting the techmap from the exclusion file and running again.
+If that fails, assuming you verified the configuration settings are correct and that HSDS is running properly, you can either try to build the manually or submit an issue to reV's [GitHub repository](https://github.com/NREL/reV/issues).

 ## 7) Monitoring AWS Parallel Cluster Usage and Costs
 - Just a real brief overview of how to monitor usage and avoid cost overruns.